ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Registration Policy:

-: the pre-condition enforced by the Transparency Service before registering a Signed Claim, based on metadata contained in its COSE Envelope (notably the identity of its Issuer) and on prior Signed Statements already added to a Registry.
+: the pre-condition enforced by the Transparency Service before registering a Signed Statement, rendering it a Transparent Statement, based on metadata contained in its COSE Envelope (notably the identity of its Issuer) and on prior Signed Statements already added to a Registry.

-Transparent Claim:
+Transparent Statement:

 : a Signed Statement that is augmented with a Receipt created via registration at a Transparency Services (stored in the unprotected header of COSE envelope of the Signed Statement).
 A Transparent Statement remains a valid Signed Statement, and may be registered again in a different Transparency Service.

 Verifier:

-: an entity that consumes Transparent Claims (a specialization of Claim Consumer), verifying their proofs and inspecting their Statements, either before using corresponding Artifacts, or later to audit an Artifact's provenance on the supply chain.
+: an entity that consumes Transparent Statements (a specialization of Signed Statement Consumer), verifying their proofs and inspecting their Statement payload, either before using corresponding Artifacts, or later to audit an Artifact's provenance on the supply chain.

 Auditor:

-: an entity that checks the correctness and consistency of all Transparent Claims registered by a Transparency Service (a specialization of Claim Consumer).
+: an entity that checks the correctness and consistency of all Transparent Statements registered by a Transparency Service (a subset of potential Transparent Statement Consumers).

 Consumer of Signed Statements: